 Student teaching will be done in the Akron and Barberton public schools.
-All requests for student teaching must be made to the Dean of the College of Education before May 26 with the understanding that those first enrolled will be assigned first.
-Notification will be given early in June.
+All requests for student teaching must be made to the Dean of the College of Education before June 3 with the understanding that those first enrolled will be assigned first.
 A deposit of \$10 is required with each formal application for student teaching.